Free and non-binding

 Combine grant + loan

 Apply for KfW 458 grant and KfW 358 loan simultaneously.
-The grant covers up to 70%, and the loan covers the remaining amount at subsidized rates.
+The grant covers 30 to 80% depending on income, and the loan covers the remaining amount at subsidized rates.

 4